What You Need to Know About Inclusion as a Job Seeker

 Employers are having trouble with quiet quitting and candidates who ghost employers.
 Being willing to interact face-to-face or even over the phone (rather than simply by texts or emails) will show the employer that you aren’t afraid to connect, build rapport, and learn from others.
 It also gives you a chance to use non-verbal skills to your advantage.
 Smile when others share.
 Let your facial expression show concern when someone shares difficulties.
 Indicate that you’re mindfully listening and, thus, mindfully responding.

-The Ultimate Indicator of Inclusion
+The Ultimate Indicator of Diversity & Inclusion

 A great way to indicate that you’re genuinely inclusive is by sharing experiences.